DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 README.md
 ```

-**Run QuantBayES directly**
+**Run QuantBayes directly**
 `./quantbayes example_data/test_matrix_01.txt`

-QuantBayES does not need to be copied into system locations.
+QuantBayes does not need to be copied into system locations.
 You may keep it in any folder where you have execute permissions.

 **macOS note**

 macOS attaches a quarantine flag to downloaded binaries.
 This behaviour applies to all unsigned scientific software on macOS.
-If you see a security warning the first time you run QuantBayES, remove the flag with:
+If you see a security warning the first time you run QuantBayes, remove the flag with:
 `xattr -d com.apple.quarantine quantbayes`

 **Linux and HPC note**

 Most HPC clusters do not allow sudo.
-QuantBayES can be placed in your home directory or project space and used as is.
+QuantBayes can be placed in your home directory or project space and used as is.
 Cluster administrators may optionally expose it through an environment module, without any special configuration:\\
 `module load quantbayes`

-**Optional: add QuantBayES to your PATH**
+**Optional: add QuantBayes to your PATH**

 For convenience:\\
 `mkdir -p $HOME/.local/bin`\\